annamccartan3/McCartan-Data-Science-Portfolio/MLUnsupervisedApp/README.md

 - **[Countries](https://www.kaggle.com/datasets/rohan0301/unsupervised-learning-on-country-data)** – Explore demographic differences in health and economic indicators across the globe.

 #### DataQuest includes built-in tools for:
-- **Dropping or Encoding incompatible data**: Automatically detect and encode categorical columns, or drop non-numeric/identifier columns that could interfere with model training.
+- **Automatic Data Cleaning**: Detects and encodes categorical columns, or drops non-numeric/identifier columns that could interfere with model training.
 - **Handling missing values**: If missing data is found, choose to drop affected rows or impute missing values with the mean.
 - **Running Reproducible Tests**: Set a random state for reproducibility in model evaluation and visualization over time.